luciousmc/full-stack-lessons/exercises/node-fs-readfile/README.md

 1. Create a new file named `read-any.js`.
 1. Within `read-any.js` use `fs.readFile` and `process.argv` to print the contenst of any specified file to the terminal.

-#### ADVANCED - ONLY DO AFTER LEVEL 1 AND 2 ARE TURNED IN - NOT REQUIRED
+#### ADVANCED - ONLY DO AFTER LEVELS 1 AND 2 ARE TURNED IN - NOT REQUIRED

-1. Create a new file named `cat.js` that can take any number of files via `process.arv`, concatenate their contents, and print the result to the terminal (just like the `cat` command).
+1. Create a new file named `cat.js` that can take any number of files via `process.arv`, concatenate their contents, and print the result to the terminal (just like the `cat` command). **Guarantee that the order of the combined contents match the order of the file names passed to the program.**

 ### Submitting Your Solution